 The easiest way to ensure that the recipient sees your handwriting font is to attach your message to the e-mail message as a PDF document or in a Microsoft Word document (ensuring that the 'embed font' option is selected - see below).

-If you are certain that the recipient already has your font installed, or has easy access and the technical ability to install it, you can also use later versions Microsoft Outlook or Outlook Express to send a message in your handwriting font.
+If you are certain that the recipient already has your font installed, or has easy access and the technical ability to install it, you can use email clients such Microsoft Outlook to send a message in your handwriting font, provided the email client supports custom fonts.
 Some web based e-mail services also support custom fonts, but also rely on the font to be installed.

 We will explain how to use each of the three options below, with an example letter in PDF and Microsoft Word Formats.
 The examples also help to compare file sizes of the available options.

 had additional randomisations added for realism) using our